 Huang was a long-time student of the piano pedagogue John McCarthy and the harpsichordist and choral conductor Corey Jamason at the Preparatory Division of the San Francisco Conservatory of Music.
 She has received generous additional instruction from Robert Blocker, David Finckel, Michael Friedmann, Wu Han, Gilbert Kalish, Robert Levin, Christopher O’Riley, John Perry, Leon Plantinga, Anton Nel, Inge Rosar, and Benjamin Simon.
 She has made repeat appearances affiliated with Thürmer Pianos, and thanks them for their ongoing support.

-Huang was born and raised in Palo Alto.
-She graduated from Yale College in 2017, receiving a B.S. in Chemistry with distinction and the Wrexham and Sharp prizes from the Yale Department of Music.
-She is now pursuing a Masters degree at the Yale University School of Music and studies piano with Melvin Chen.
+Huang graduated from Yale College in 2017 with a B.S. in Chemistry with distinction.
+She was also awarded the Wrexham and Sharp prizes by the Yale Department of Music.
+Huang is now pursuing a Masters degree at the Yale University School of Music and studies piano with Melvin Chen.